Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism and the Noether charge in classical theory

-which generates the same equations of motion as $I_0$, and has the advantage that $I$, and not $I_0$ is extremized when we keep the boundary of spacetime fixed, which is of great importance in approaches to quantum gravity, and crucial for the so-called Euclidean methods to compute gravitational entropy.
-In general relativity, i.e., when $\mathbf L$ is the Einstein-Hilbert Lagrangian, $\mathbf B$ on the boundary is proportional to the trace of the extrinsic curvature of $\partial M$ times the induced volume form, up to a constant (see, for example, the appendix E of \cite{WaldGR} for a proof).
-The common choice, referred as the Hawking-Gibbons-York term in the action, is choosing this constant to be minus the value of the trace of the extrinsic curvature if the boundary is embedded in flat space, a procedure that is well defined for asymptotically flat spacetimes \cite{grecs}.
+which generates the same equations of motion as $I_0$, and has the advantage that $I$, and not $I_0$, is extremised when we keep the boundary of spacetime fixed, which is of great importance in approaches to quantum gravity, and crucial for the so-called Euclidean methods to compute gravitational entropy.
+In general relativity, i.e., when $\mathbf L$ is the Einstein-Hilbert Lagrangian, $\mathbf B$ on the boundary is proportional to the trace of the extrinsic curvature of $\partial M$ times the induced volume form.

-In the main text we consider only bosonic matter fields $\psi$ to avoid introducing additional structures like spinors, and we write the Lagrangian, the symplectic potential, current, and charge as a sum of terms independent of the matter fields, which we denote with a superscript $g$ over the symbol; and terms that depend on them, for which we use the superscript $\psi$.
-For example, for a massless scalar field minimally coupled to gravity in general relativity, one has